kazunori279/bigquery-fluentd-docker-sample/README.md

 (You can skip this section if you have done before)

 - If you have not signed up with BigQuery yet, follow the instruction in [Sign Up for BigQuery](https://cloud.google.com/bigquery/sign-up) page to create a project.
+- Note the hyphenated PROJECT ID, which will be different than the project name.
 - To set up a billing, select the project, click `Billing & settings` and `Enable billing` button.
 Enter billing profile accordingly.
 - Open [BigQuery Browser Tool](https://console.developers.google.com/)
 - Click `COMPOSE QUERY` button at top left and execute the following sample query with the tool to check you can access BigQuery.